RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-08-29-SSL-Vision.md

 - Encourages off-diagonal elements of covariance to be close to 0
 - Decorrelation at embedding level had a decorrelation effect at the representation level
+- Standardization of embeddings hurts performance very slightly (0.2%), but removing standardization in the hidden layers hurts performance (1.2%)
 - Results:

 ![](2022-08-29-SSL-Vision/vicreg_results.png)